zhonghuajin/scenario-based-runtime-context-for-ai/essays/Understanding Multithreaded Behavior： From Inter-Thread Synchronization Dependencies to Single-Thread Problem Reduction.md

 1. **Understanding multithreaded system behavior hinges on identifying the synchronization dependencies that actually occurred between threads, rather than attempting to observe all activities of all threads simultaneously.**
 2. **Accurate identification of synchronization dependencies must rely on runtime facts.
 Static inference can provide candidates, but cannot substitute for facts.**
-3. **Once synchronization dependency points are identified, multithreaded behavior understanding can be structurally transformed into single-threaded causal tracing problems bounded by synchronization points, substantially reducing analytical difficulty and improving accuracy.**
+3. **Once synchronization dependency points are identified, the portion of multithreaded behavior that is mediated by those synchronization points can be structurally transformed into single-threaded causal tracing problems, substantially reducing analytical difficulty and improving accuracy within that scope.**
+4. **Data flows that bypass synchronization—data races—are invisible to this model.
+A responsible application of this approach must detect or conservatively flag unsynchronized shared accesses as potential blind spots, rather than silently assuming all inter-thread communication is well-synchronized.**
-4. **This transformation is especially important for AI-assisted code understanding, because it converts the problem from nondeterministic interleaving—which models struggle with—into sequential causal reasoning, which models are far better equipped to handle.**
+5. **This transformation is especially important for AI-assisted code understanding, because it converts the problem from nondeterministic interleaving—which models struggle with—into sequential causal reasoning, which models are far better equipped to handle.**

 ---